prototypefund/reproducible-website/_docs/archives.md

     objcopy --enable-deterministic-archives libfoo.a

+The above does not fix [file ordering]({{ "/docs/stable-inputs/" | prepend: site.baseurl }}).

-[^distros-with-default]: Debian since [version 2.25-6](https://tracker.debian.org/news/675691), Ubuntu since version 2.25-8ubuntu1.
+[^distros-with-default]: Debian since [version 2.25-6](https://tracker.debian.org/news/675691)/stretch, Ubuntu since version 2.25-8ubuntu1/artful 17.10.
 It is the default for Fedora 22 and Fedora 23, but it seems this will be [reverted in Fedora 24](https://bugzilla.redhat.com/show_bug.cgi?id=1195883).